autotelic/developer-test/README.md

 # Development skills test

+Fork this example repo [https://github.com/stonevanzuiden/react-redux-app](https://github.com/stonevanzuiden/react-redux-app)

+Follow the instructions in the README.
+There may be a couple of bugs.
+Don't panic!
+See if you can fix them.

-Given these API endpoints:
+Then, given these API endpoints:

   * GET /messages
   * GET /messages/{id}
   * DELETE /messages/{id}
   * POST /messages

-at [this url](/), build an SPA that allows the viewer to:
+at [this url](/), add these features to your forked version of the app:

-  * view a list of messages, displaying the message text and the date the message was posted
+  * viewing a list of messages with the message text and the date the message was posted
-  * view all details of a single message
+  * viewing all details of a single message on a separate page
-  * delete messages
+  * deleting a message
-  * allow posting a new message
+  * posting a new message

-The source code for the app should live in a git repository on github that can be cloned for evaluation.

-Please DON'T use jQuery, and DO use [React](https://facebook.github.io/react/) for the UI components.

-Approach the project as a professional piece of work - assume your colleagues will be working on it and maintaining it, or it might even be handed over to a client.

-Please don't spend any longer than 4 hours on the exercise - it can be evaluated and discussed from wherever you get to, and we know your time is valuable as well.

-Thanks!
+stretch goals:

+  * displaying a loading indicator whilst data is being fetched
+  * ordering the list of messages to show the most recent first